Skip to main content

 In this article, we’ll cover everything you need to know to determine what qualifies a car as a lemon and what steps you should take to get a refund or replacement vehicle.
 Give us a call or fill out the form below to quickly see if your car qualifies.

-With a thorough understanding of car lemon law qualifications and how to properly document your visits to the mechanic, you’ll be able to file a claim
+With a thorough understanding of car lemon law qualifications and how to properly document your visits to the mechanic, you’ll be able to file a claim.

 What Qualifies a Car as a Lemon?